How does Contrastive Learning Organize Images?: Micro View: Image Pairs Under Contrastive Learning

 \subsection{K-Nearest Neighbors in Contrastive Representation Space}

-As we've seen in the previous subsections, contrastive learning tends to group visually similar images together, regardless of their class labels.
+As we have seen in the previous subsections, contrastive learning tends to group visually similar images together, regardless of their class labels.
 However, empirically, it is reasonable to assume that for most images, their visually similar counterparts belong to the same class.
-So we can then infer that most representations have neighbors with the same label in contrastive space.
+Building on our former observations and the insights from the analysis of visually similar image pairs, we can then infer that most representations have neighbors with the same label.

-Delving into the properties of the k-nearest neighbors for each data point within the contrastive representation space, we use cosine similarity as our distance metric and compute the average proportion of k-nearest neighbors that share the same class, a metric we term the Class Homogeneity Index (CHI).
-We explore the effects of varying \(k\) values (\(k=1, 10, 100, 500, 1000\)) on CHI and summarize our findings in Table \ref{table:CHI}.
+To show that, in this subsection, we delve into the properties of the k-nearest neighbors for each data point within the contrastive representation space.
+We use cosine similarity as our distance metric and compute the average proportion of k-nearest neighbors that share the same class, a metric we term the Class Homogeneity Index (CHI).
+We explore the effects of varying \(k\) values (\(k=1, 10, 100, 500, 1000\)) on CHI and summarize our findings in \cref{table:CHI}.

-Several implications emerge from Table \ref{table:CHI}.
-First, for smaller \(k\) values, the high CHI observed in contrastive learning underscores that nearest neighbors typically belong to the same class.
-This significant feature further validates the proposition: in the contrastive representation space, most representations have neighbors with the same label.
+In light of the findings presented in \cref{table:CHI}, several implications emerge.
+First, for smaller \(k\) values, the high CHI observed in contrastive learning underscores that nearest neighbors typically belong to the same class. which exactly matches our earlier inference.

 Second, the steep decrease in CHI as \(k\) increases in contrastive learning compared to supervised learning reveals an intriguing attribute.
 The neighborhood's class-wise homogeneity in the contrastive representation space seems to diminish more rapidly as we expand our neighborhood size.
 This implies that while contrastive features exhibit a local class-wise homogeneity, they do not extend this effect at a more global scale, unlike the supervised features.